 You do this all the time already!
 But, regular breathing exercises will help focus the mind and ease muscle tension-related headaches.
 Begin by finding a quiet, comfortable place in your home where you cannot be distracted.
 Next, take a deep breath for 5 seconds in a slow, rhythmic manner, both in and out.
 As you relax, your muscles tighten will slowly release.
 Try a progressive relaxation technique by focusing on one major muscle group in the body at a time, starting with the toes and making your way up the body.

 Drinking plenty of water is the best way to avoid becoming dehydrated, which contributes to a headache.
+This headache hack is easy to do.
 Grab a tall glass of water and shake in powdered electrolytes for added benefit.

 Many health problems are caused by lack of sleep, and not meeting a nightly minim may lead to chronic headaches.
 But, knowing you need to get more sleep and actually doing so are completely different things.
 To improve the amount and quality of your sleep, try committing to a sleep schedule and avoid stimulants hours before hitting the hay.

 #6 Herbal Tea

 This delicious headache hack includes a wind down at night by steeping a cup of herbal tea.
 As relaxation help reduce tension, sipping a glass of tea can have pain-relieving effects.
 Check with your physician before drinking teas as certain herbs may interact with medication conditions and medications.
 Some of our favorite herbs for relaxation include ginger, chamomile, and dandelion.